Human smugglers arrested on way to Clearwater, FHP says - NewsBreak

 TAMPA, Fla.
 (WFLA) — The Florida Highway Patrol arrested a Texas couple suspected of human smuggling while on the way to Clearwater, a trooper said.

-The FHP said 38-year-old Bernardo Estrada-Martinez from Texas was driving the vehicle when deputies pulled him and his wife Maribel Estrada-Mendoza over for an illegal window tint on I-75 SB in Bushnell.Brian Laundrie’s parents seek to dismiss Petito family’s lawsuit
+The FHP said 38-year-old Bernardo Estrada-Martinez from Texas was driving the vehicle when deputies pulled him and his wife Maribel Estrada-Mendoza over for an illegal window tint on I-75 SB in Bushnell.Severe weather threat ends, clearing throughout the day

 According to FHP, seven other people inside the car appeared to be disheveled after deputies pulled over the vehicle.